lesaux/klipper_canbus_flasher/README.md

 # klipper_canbus_flasher
  A bash script to flash klipper.

+For each board you specify, the script will compile the firmware and then flash it.

 1) You probably need to be comfortable with bash before playing around with this.

 2) The firmware configs in this repo are set to 500000 bauds.